 Cons of Telemedicine

 Advent and incorporation of Telemedicine by medical facilities has changed the scenario of medical industry significantly.
 While this domain promises to show extensive growth in coming years, it still poses technical and practical problems for healthcare providers.
-Having said so, the benefits of Telemedicine supersede the disadvantages it carries alongside.
+Having said so, the benefits of Telemedicine supersedes its disadvantages, if any.

 1. Misleading Results due to Technology Limitations

 Telemedicine has no doubt heightened reach of healthcare to patients.
-Distant diagnosis and most importantly providing immediate Medicare without doubt saves the patient, agonizing trip to the hospital.
-However, one of the shortcomings is that it lacks the tools to evaluate the patient’s internal physiological symptoms.
+Distant diagnosis and most importantly providing immediate Medical care saves the patient; agonizing trips to the hospital.
+However, one of the cons of telemedicine is that it lacks all tools to diagnose patient’s internal physiological symptoms.
 Also reaching out to patients in distant places having poor Internet connectivity, poses even more challenging scenario.
-This can lead toa higher risk of patient mismanagement as compared to a standard in-office visit.
+This can lead to a higher risk of patient mismanagement as compared to a standard in-office visit.